THANNAGA/Reset-Networks/README.md

 Reset networks align well with a view of neural development in which, as an alternative to recycling extant neural material, neural resources can also be recruited in the system if needed.
 Learning a new task could thus require only to widen the system by adding a network at the current level, with different networks possibly trained on different tasks.
 If expertise from previously learned tasks is required, the system can be made deeper by reshaping network outputs at the current level and creating a new level.

 ## Conclusion
-Reset networks show that topography must emerge in deep CNN classifiers, when composed with one another.
+Reset networks show that topography can emerge in deep CNN classifiers, when composed with one another.
 In this view, the topographic cortex should not be modeled as a single classifier, however deep and richly organized, but as a sequence of levels of neural network classifiers.
 This rests on the idea that the cortex has the ability to compose networks with one another if need be, and predicts that the outputs, or the late computational stages, of cortical classifiers are either spatially organized, or somehow reshaped spatially during the course of composition.

 ## Citation
-Hannagan T. Reset networks: Topography at scale. [bioRxiv 2021.11.19.469308](https://www.biorxiv.org/content/10.1101/2021.11.19.469308v2)
+Hannagan T. Reset networks: Topography at scale. [bioRxiv 2021.11.19.469308](https://www.biorxiv.org/content/10.1101/2021.11.19.469308v3)

 ## References